Welcome to today's edition of the Rush 24-7 podcast.

 Those are the ones that are hardworking.

-Those are the ones hardworking and law abiding.
+Those are the ones hardworking and law-abiding.

-How can you say that an illegal immigrant by definition is law abiding?
+How can you say that an illegal immigrant by definition is law-abiding?

 But these rallies don't for a moment think that this was spontaneous.

-Uh I've uh my my trips to California, sometimes I go out there and I don't do this much.
+My trips to California, sometimes I go out there and I don't do this much.

-But when I was told it happened, I went back to my uh hotel room and started channel surfing the cable.
+But when I was told it happened, I went back to my hotel room and started channel surfing the cable.

-You're not supposed to call a cab for don't don't call a cab because that will cost you money.
+Don't call a cab because that will cost you money.

-An ambulance, if you show up and you're indigent and poor, the ambulance has to take you, and the emergency room has to treat you.
+An ambulance, if you show up and you're indigent and poor, the ambulance has to take you and the emergency room has to treat you.

-Well, this is being dispensed as advice on the Spanish language uh cable channels in Southern California, and I assume in other places too.
+Well, this is being dispensed as advice on the Spanish language cable channels in Southern California, and I assume in other places too.

 If they can do that, they can organize marches.

-They can uh organize rallies.
+They can organize rallies.

 Back in just a sec.